 Master of Public Administration (MPA) concurrent degree students must complete:

 - A capstone project in the Evans School, unless the other unit requires a master’s thesis.
 The thesis must contain a substantial policy/management component and an Evans School faculty member must be on the thesis committee.

 - An internship totaling 400 hours for a government, nonprofit, or private organization.

-Students interested in pursuing a concurrent degree should contact the Evans School Student Services office at firstname.lastname@example.org or 206.543.4900.
-Students can also develop an area of specialization while pursuing an Evans School MPA through their electives or with one of our graduate certificates or program options.
+Students interested in pursuing a concurrent degree should contact the Evans School Student Services office at email@example.com or 206.543.4900.
+Students can also develop an area of specialization while pursuing an Evans School MPA through their electives.